 - Take a few really deep breaths as so other people would be likely to hear you breathing.
-It should make you feel relaxed fairly quickly.
+As a result, it should make you feel relaxed fairly quickly.

 - Pay attention to how your body feels.
 Start doing so by scanning your body from top to bottom and notice how even the smallest parts of your body feel.
 Don’t try to change anything or judge.
 It’s all good, you are being attentive, that’s it.

 - When you have established a good concentration on your breathing, ask yourself what nonviolence means to you.
 Is it the millions of saved lives, is it your own better physical and mental health state or something else?
 Reflect on your thoughts, do not judge them, just contemplate as it is.
-Look at these questions with curiosity and acceptance – you can ride the wave of nonviolence when it is a storm in your mind, but equally, you can appreciate when your mind is still.
+Look at these questions with curiosity and acceptance.
+You can ride the wave of nonviolence when it is a storm in your mind, but equally, you can appreciate when your mind is still.
 Spend as much time as you feel comfortable contemplating peaceful and nonviolent living for yourself, your family, society and all living beings.
-Your reflections might trigger some emotions in your body.
+As a result, your reflections might trigger some emotions in your body.
 Can you feel them as physical sensations?
 Note where you feel them and try to make friends with those feelings, they might be both pleasant or disturbing.

 - Continue for your set amount of time.
 When finished, allow your mind to rest for 30 seconds with no focus on anything at all.
-Just observe and let it simply flow.
+Above all, just observe and let it simply flow.

 - Finish by making a mental note of how you feel now and open your eyes.
 You have just completed an insight meditation session.

 Some people find it useful to get a piece of paper and a pen nearby, so they can write down their insights or simply a flow of thoughts after their meditation practice.
 Yet this is completely optional.
-Such a brain ‘dump’ can sometimes help with either letting go or meta-awareness.
+Obviously, such a brain ‘dump’ can sometimes help with either letting go or to develop meta-awareness.

 Noting technique is very helpful for those who are just developing their vipassana practice.
-Every time you are being carried away from breathing by your thoughts and feelings, it is beneficial to make a mental note about it and sometimes even non-judgmentally to put a mark whether that was a feeling or thinking and whether it was positive, negative or neutral.
-You are not there to evaluate it, but simply be aware of an underlying feeling or thought processes.
+Every time you are being carried away from breathing by your thoughts and feelings, it is beneficial to make a mental note about it and to put a mark whether that was a feeling or thinking and whether it was positive, negative or neutral.
+In other words, you are not there to evaluate it, but simply be aware of an underlying feeling or thought processes.

 In this sense, we are being on the journey for the well-being of ourselves and others through a clearer outlook on reality.
-Our meditation practice becomes to look like cleaning the eyes from dust.
+Therefore, our meditation practice becomes to look like cleaning the eyes from dust.